Chart Color Schemes

 Horsley - Kembla Grange lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Horsley - Kembla Grange's population is around 15,443 as of Nov 2025.
-This reflects an increase from the 2021 Census figure of 12,155 people, a rise of 3,288 (27.1%).
-The change is inferred from ABS estimates: 14,093 in June 2024 and an additional 1,364 validated new addresses since the Census date.
-This results in a population density ratio of 349 persons per square kilometer.
-Horsley - Kembla Grange's growth exceeded non-metro (5.1%) and SA3 area averages, marking it as a regional growth leader.
-Interstate migration contributed approximately 78.1% to overall population gains.
+Horsley-Kembla Grange's population was around 15,443 as of November 2025, according to AreaSearch's analysis.
+This figure represents a growth of 3,288 people (27.1%) since the 2021 Census, which reported a population of 12,155.
+The increase is inferred from an estimated resident population of 14,093 in June 2024 and an additional 1,364 validated new addresses since the Census date.
+This results in a density ratio of 349 persons per square kilometer.
+Horsley-Kembla Grange's growth rate exceeded that of non-metro areas (5.1%) and its SA3 area, indicating significant population expansion.
+Interstate migration contributed approximately 78.1% to this growth.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For uncovered areas, NSW State Government's SA2 level projections from 2022 (base year: 2021) are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the area is projected to expand by 11,186 persons, reflecting a total increase of 63.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, Horsley-Kembla Grange is projected to expand by 11,186 persons, reflecting a total increase of 63.6% over the 17-year period.

 Frequently Asked Questions - Population